stabilimenta/paleo-dev-test/README.md

 8/29/18 9:51am
-small edits to styles.css to fix negative margins on Flexslider edit to _footer.html last row to fix vertical align in flexbox,
+small edits to styles.css to fix negative margins on Flexslider edit to _footer.html last row to fix vertical align in flexbox